Yule log: Spain

-Asturias

 In Asturias the Nataliegu burns from December 24 until the new year in the fireplace of many houses and leaves sweet buns for the children.
 Then his ashes, which were attributed healing and protective powers for the home, were scattered around the house, the stables and other rooms.

-Basque Country

-In Basque Country Subilaro-egur also burns until the end of the year.
-The log gives life to good wishes, burns curses, prevents diseases and ensures good harvests.

-It's also called eguberri, gabon, gabonzuzi, gabon-subil, gabon-mukur, olentzero-enbor, onontzoro-mokor, suklaro-egur, sukubela or porrondoko.

-Olentzero it's a modern personification of the old log.

-High Aragon

-In High Aragon it's called tizón de Nadal.
+In High Aragon it is called tizón de Nadal.
 The children of the house are in charge of saying beautiful phrases, blessings and rituals (although in some places the blessing is done by the oldest or owner of the house).
 Sometimes the blessing is done after filling the log with a little wine while the blessing is said.

-In the eastern areas in contact with Catalonia, the ritual has a more playful part, when the children of the house hit the log so it "shits" the presents, which are used to be jellies, candies, nuts and other things to eat or play.

-Catalonia

 Catalan People have a similar tradition, where Tió de Nadal is a magic log "fed" before Christmas.
 Singing children cover the tió with a blanket and beat him with sticks to make the tió defecate nougat candy and small gifts.

-Occitania
+In the eastern areas in contact with Catalonia, the ritual has a more playful part, when the children of the house hit the log so it "shits" the presents, which are usually jellies, candies, nuts and other things to eat or play.

+Pyrenean Europe

+In Basque Country, Subilaro-egur also burns until the end of the year.
+The log gives life to good wishes, burns curses, prevents diseases and ensures good harvests.
+Alternate names include eguberri, gabon, gabonzuzi, gabon-subil, gabon-mukur, olentzero-enbor, onontzoro-mokor, suklaro-egur, sukubela or porrondoko.
+Olentzero is a modern personification of the old log.

 In Occitania the “cachafuòc” or “soc de Nadal” it's also one of the traditional elements that accompany and cheer up Christmas.

-Tuscany
+Italy

+Christmas in Italy begins on 8 December with the Feast of the Immaculate Conception, the day on which traditionally Christmas trees are erected, and ends on 6 January of the following year with Epiphany.